gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

            * It then sends the gradients back to the parameter server, which then updates its copy of the parameters with those gradients.
            * Each worker does this independently.
            * This allows it to scale well to a large number of workers, where training workers might be preempted by higher priority production jobs, or a machine may go down for maintenance, or where there is asymmetry between the workers.
 This doesn't hurt the scaling, because workers are not waiting for each other.
-           * The downside of this approach, however, is that workers can get out of sync.
-They compute parameter updates based on stale values, and this can delay convergence.
+           * **<u>The downside of this approach, however, is that workers can get out of sync.
+They compute parameter updates based on stale values, and this can delay convergence</u>**.

      * Which approach to choose between the asynchronous parameter server approach and the synchronous Allreduce approach?

        <img src="images/image-20220320003059068.png" alt="image-20220320003059068" style="zoom:67%;" />

        * Choose Asynchonouse for
-         * Sparse models as it shards the model across parameter servers, and workers only need to fetch the part they need for each step.
+         * **<u>Sparse models</u>** as it shards the model across parameter servers, and workers only need to fetch the part they need for each step.
          * For dense models, the parameter server transfers the whole model each step, and this can create a lot of network pressure.
-       * The synchronous Allreduce approach should be considered for dense models which contain many features and thus consume more memory.
+       * **<u>The synchronous Allreduce approach should be considered for dense models which contain many features and thus consume more memory.</u>**
          * In this approach, all machines share the load of storing and maintaining the global parameters.
          * This makes it the best option for dense models, like BERT, Bidirectional Encoder Representations from Transformers.

-  2. Model Parallelism: When a model is too big to fit on one device's memory, you can divide it into smaller parts on multiple devices and then compute over the same training samples.
+  2. **<u>Model Parallelism</u>**: When a model is too big to fit on one device's memory, you can divide it into smaller parts on multiple devices and then compute over the same training samples.

      <img src="images/image-20220320003950278.png" alt="image-20220320003950278" style="zoom:67%;" />